letronghoangminh/Tips_Tricks/README.md

 # Tips and Tricks for CTF and HTB boxes
 ## General

+## Scripting and Coding
+- Use setuid binary with C code.

 ## CVE
 - Sometimes old version CVEs could work, try them if you don't have other choices.